 For a smoothie or milkshake, you can add the frozen bananas into the blender directly from the freezer bag.
 If making bread or muffins, take as much as you want to use out of the freezer bag, place them in a bowl, and keep in the refrigerator for a few hours till they thaw to their original consistency.

 How Long Can You Keep the Frozen Bananas

-You can store frozen bananas for up to 6 months, but it is better to use them within 3-4 months.
-For unpeeled frozen bananas, the shelf life comes down to just 2 months.
+Frozen bananas can last for up to 6 months when stored properly, but it is better to use them within 3-4 months.
+Unpeeled frozen bananas stay good for just about 2 months.

 Does Freezing Bananas Make it Lose Its Nutrients